Last Updated on

 Audiohouse Recording Studio came out of the ruins of the Outhouse recording studio.
 Devastated by the Calgary floods of 2013, its owner Grant Howarth, persevered through the devastation to rebuild a highly professional home recording studio.
 As a result, he has been able to continue building his excellent reputation and delivering results that speak for themselves.

 Grant is a former instructor at APRA, and he was one of my instructors back when I went to APRA.
-Though I have never worked with him, I know bands who have recorded with him, and I have heard his work.
-When my band gets to the point where we want to record outside of my basement, the Audiohouse (along with the next two studios) would be right near the top of my list.
+Though I have never worked with him personally, I know bands who have recorded with him, and I have heard his work.

 Finally, the second commercial recording studio on the list.
 This truly is the musician’s recording studio.
 Everything about this studio was built with musicians in mind.